 Example Error

-An example string which may occur in the Message field is “ReadRegs – wrong number of bytes in payload”.
-This string would occur with error code 0x8006 – Invalid Payload Size.
+An example string that might appear in the Message field is “ReadRegs – wrong number of bytes in payload”.
+This would arrive with error code 0x8006 — Invalid Payload Size.